GregDMeyer/dynamite/docs/containers.rst

    If you want to run with multiple processes using MPI, you can simply add ``mpirun -n <np>`` before ``python`` in the command above.
 Note that on a cluster, to achieve the best MPI performance you should instead build from source (see :ref:`installing`) and use the cluster's native MPI.
+   Building from source is also currently the only way to run on multiple GPUs.
    Also, with Docker you may get errors unless you add the flag ``--cap-add=SYS_PTRACE``.

 .. _desktop_script: